Top neobanks in Mexico

 Nubank

-What stands out most about this institution is its continuous effort to innovate, improving transparency and the simplicity of the app’s use.
-The high yield on its “Cajitas” and the fact that they don’t charge fees for most services make it the preferred choice for the majority.
+What stands out most about this institution is its constant effort to innovate, improving transparency and app usability.
+The high returns of its “Cajitas” and the fact that it charges no fees for most of its services make it the preferred choice for the majority.

 Ualá